top of page

 The acoustic sensors estimate the target’s bearing and elevation angles with degree-level precision.
 However, direct range estimation is impractical due to variations in acoustic signal strength.
 In a networked setup, multiple sensors can triangulate the target’s position and altitude within a few meters by combining data from at least two sensors.

-Real-time sensor fusion of data transmitted from a network of distributed acoustic sensors.
+Real-time sensor fusion of data transmitted from a network of distributed acoustic sensors at AWE-24, Salisbury, UK.

 A single mesh radio gateway receives target track messages from all sensors and forwards the data to a central server.
 The server then fuses the data, which consists of angles to the target from each sensor, by triangulating the target's position.
 The intersection points of these target directions are fed into a tracking algorithm that maintains the target’s Cartesian coordinates using a Kalman filter.
 This track information can then be relayed to third-party systems through standard data interfaces, such as SAPIENT or TAK Cursor-on-Target messages.
 Additionally, the server performs network discovery by broadcasting interrogation messages to the sensor network via the mesh radio, ensuring seamless communication and connectivity across the system.